Married with Children

 SPELL 'DOG'

-pointless, IMO.
-Peggy begins to fill in an application for Seven to go to school.
-Whoa, she does
+begins to fill in an application for Seven to go to school.
+Whoa, she does care about this kid...

-care about this kid... no, thankfully, it's just the young 'n' cute bus drivers that have caught
+no, thankfully, it's just the young 'n' cute bus drivers that have caught her attention.
+Peg says

-her attention.
-Peg says she's 28... typical woman, she doesn't turn "29" for another 118 episodes
+she's 28.
+Typical woman, she doesn't turn "29" for another 100+ episodes (in "Breaking Up Is Easy

-(1117 - "Breaking Up Is Easy To Do, part two"), and yet later tells her husband the he "ages
+To Do, part two"), and yet tells her husband the he "ages about seven years every year", like Buck. ;)

-Marcy's somewhat insane sex life has always been one of my favourite aspects of her.
-And here is
+Marcy's somewhat insane sex life has always been one of my favourite aspects of her, and here is

 no exception.
 The brief but enjoyable scene with Marcy and Jefferson in this episode has Marcy